-The present work contributes to this landscape by extending the computational quantum field theory (CQFT) approach \cite{grobe_intro, grobe_arb, grobe_phase} to curved spacetimes.
-CQFT evolves the fermionic field state in real time by recasting this evolution as generated by the first quantized Dirac Hamiltonian.
-This is simulated on a discretized spacetime lattice by constructing the time evolution using the split-operator approach to avoid the doubling problem corresponding to spurious fermion modes caused by lattice discretization \cite{fillion_ps2012}.
-Unlike the Bogoliubov transformations between in and out states that yield expectation values of observables in the asymptotic regime, the CQFT framework employed here enables the direct evaluation of time-dependent and spatially resolved observables at finite times throughout the evolution.
+The present work contributes to this landscape by extending computational quantum field theory (CQFT) \cite{grobe_intro, grobe_arb, grobe_phase} to curved spacetimes.
+CQFT evolves the fermionic field state in real time by recasting this evolution as generated by the first-quantized Dirac Hamiltonian.
+This is simulated on a discretized spacetime lattice by constructing the time evolution operator using the split-operator approach to avoid the doubling problem corresponding to spurious fermion modes caused by lattice discretization \cite{fillion_ps2012}.